Yejashi/obsidianNotes/Research/AMDGPU/Intro To Register Pressure.md

 GPUs execute many wavefronts (warps) in parallel on each compute unit and occupancy determines how many of these wavefronts can be resident and ready to run at the same time.

+Occupancy depends on the amount of resources (e.g. registers, LDS, etc) used by a wavefront.